kboldiston/kboldiston.github.io/_posts/2020-10-04-test-your-code.markdown

 The compiler is rarely wrong.

 One of the harder things for a new dev to learn is how to avoid this.
-How to break the code into managable chunks, make it testable and run it often.
+How to make code more manageable, make it easier to test and get it running as often as possible.

-The best practices in software development are always around feedback, find bugs earlier, find out what the client *actually* wants as soon as possible.
-Doing this helps you prove that the code should at least at its individual parts, run.
+The best practices in software development are always around faster feed feedback.
+From finding bugs earlier to finding out what the client *actually* wants by getting them the minimum viable feature sooner.

+You can apply this concept during development through considering how you would go about unit testing your code as you write it.

-Take this code for example
+Take this code for example:

 {% highlight csharp %}
 static void Main()